benhowes/benhowes.github.io/_projects/zoetrope_labs.md

 ---
 title: Zoetrope Labs
 image: "/assets/images/zoetrope.jpg"
-summary: 'Zoetrope Labs was an IoT consultancy which I founded and grew to a team of 7 people.
-We completed projects for the GSMA, e.on etc.
+summary: 'Zoetrope Labs was an IoT consultancy that I founded and grew to a team of 7 people.
+We worked with e.on, the GSMA etc.

 '
 weight: 1